piaasol/companion-poc/data/nlu.md

 - goodmorning
 - goodevening
 - good afternoon
 ## intent:goodbye
 - cu
 - good by
 - cee you later
 - good night
-- good afternoon
 - bye
 - goodbye
 - have a nice day
 - see you around
 - bye bye
 - see you later

-## intent:mood_affirm
-- yes
-- indeed
-- of course
-- that sounds good
-- correct

-## intent:mood_deny
-- no
-- never
-- I don't think so
-- don't like that
-- no way

 ## intent:mood_great
 - perfect
 - very good